Mind the Income Gap: Bias Correction of Inequality Estimators in Small-Sized Samples: Bias Estimation

-As regards the estimation of the design variances and covariances of linear and linearized estimators, we consider a complex survey design involving stratification and multi-stage selection, with both Self-Representing (SR) -included at the first stage with probability one - and Non Self-Representing (NSR) strata.
-This design is consistent with the most common income survey designs and, in general, with household surveys, whereas firm surveys are based on a single stage stratified sample design, also a special case of the two stage selection.
+In this section, we detail the estimation of the approximate bias defined in Table \ref{tab_bias} for each measure.
+Such estimation is not trivial considering that the mentioned expressions depend on design variances and covariances $\mathbb{V}[\hat{\mu}]$, $\mathbb{V}[\hat{\gamma}]$ and $Cov[\hat{\mu}, \hat{\gamma}]$.
+We consider a complex survey design involving stratification and multi-stage selection, with both Self-Representing (SR), i.e. included at the first stage with probability one, and Non-Self-Representing (NSR) strata.
+This design is consistent with the majority of income survey designs and, in general, with official statistics household surveys.